qlu-lab/psps/README.md

 * `Sigma`: a 3K x 3K Variance-covariance matrix for the above three estimators (Note: not the asymptotic variance).

 ## Example
-Here is an example of PSPS for logistic regression.
+Here is an example of psps for logistic regression.
 For other tasks, simply replace logistic regression with other algorithms to produce summary statistics.
 ```R
 # Load the package
 library(psps)